John Hoover (baseball)

 In 1983, Hoover pitched the opening game at the IX Pan American Games, for an 8-0 victory over the Dominican Republic, helping to win the bronze medal for the United States team.

-Hoover played for the Texas Rangers in the 1990 season, but had a shortened pro-baseball career due to injuries sustained as a college player.
-He died on July 8, 2014 apparently of natural causes.
+Hoover signed with the Orioles while still at the Summer Olympics on August 3, 1984.
+He played for the Texas Rangers in the 1990 season, but had a shortened pro-baseball career due to injuries sustained as a college player.
+He died on July 8, 2014, apparently of natural causes.

 Prior to attending Fresno State, he attended Fresno High School, graduating in 1980 and Cooper Junior High School in Fresno, graduating in 1977.